jflournoy/misc-r-projects/lavaan_ri-clpm/riclpm-lavaan-demo.md

     require(lavaan)
     require(tidyverse)

-Critique of Cross-lagged pannel models
+Critique of cross-lagged pannel models
 ======================================

 This post summarizes critiques of the traditional cross-lagged panel